jaykells/PowerBI-Sales-Dashboard/README.md

 - Predictive sales modeling for better forecasting.
 - Expanded dashboards for additional business areas.

-## License
-This project is open for educational purposes.
-Please attribute to [Datawolfs](https://github.com/Datawolfs).
 # PowerBI-Sales-Dashboard

 ## Steps Followed to Create Power BI Sales Dashboard
 1. **Gather Data**
    Collect the necessary data for your project.
 This could include data from various sources such as databases, spreadsheets, or web services.
-[Excel File](Sales Analysis Report.xlsx)
+[Excel](Sales Analysis Report.xlsx)